revblaze/SyntaxKit/README.md

 # SyntaxKit Demo
-A solid framework for presenting a programming language in real-time on the iOS platform.
+A solid framework for presenting a programming language on the iOS platform.
+Built for compatibility with real-time syntax highlighting when programming.
 Updated for iOS 12 and iPhone XS.

 <img src="Cover.png" width="860" />